Mike Rotunda: Debut and New World Order (1995-1997)

 Rotunda returned to WCW in September 1995.
-On the debut of WCW Monday Nitro, which aired on September 4, 1995, he was introduced as Michael Wallstreet, but by the next episode he was known as V.K.
+On the debut of WCW Monday Nitro, which aired on September 4, 1995, he was introduced as Michael Wallstreet and cut a promo about the WWF was going through at the time with the New Generation and mentioned the IRS gimmick.
+By the next episode he was known as V.K.
 Wallstreet (the "V.K." an allusion to Vincent Kennedy McMahon) with announcer Eric Bischoff asking Bobby Heenan on-air why his name had suddenly changed.
 Rotunda used the name for nearly a year while wrestling in a lower midcard position.
 The highlight of this run came at the 1996 Battlebowl, where he teamed with Jim Duggan and made it to the semifinals before losing to Dick Slater and Earl Robert Eaton.
 Eventually his name returned to Michael Wallstreet and Mr. Wallstreet, and in December 1996, he joined the nWo after being offered a membership by former tag team partner Ted DiBiase.
 While in the nWo, Wallstreet remained in the low midcard.
 His highest profile match in this period was a loss to Jeff Jarrett at nWo Souled Out in January 1997.
 On the April 21 episode of Nitro, Wallstreet was forced out of the nWo when his nWo contract was declared null and void by J. J. Dillon, due to his pre-existing WCW contract.
 After being forced out of the nWo, he continued to be against WCW by wearing an anti-WCW shirt to the ring and protesting what Dillon said.
 In the summer of 1997, he left for New Japan Pro-Wrestling and was a member of nWo Japan.